erichermann13/CS221and229FinalProjects/README.txt

 backtracking.py - Contains the backtracking search algorithm.
 We eventually implemented beam search.

 baseline.py - Our original baseline algorithm

+beamsearch.py - Contains our implementation of the beam search algorithm.
+Used as a module in csp_make_teams.py

 SalariesData - A folder containing all of the downloaded DraftKings salary data each day we’ve managed to download it